umputun/remark42/docs/latest/developers-guide/email-templates.md

 ### Email templating

-We use golang templates for email templating. templates located in `backend/templates` and embeded into binary by statik
+We use golang templates for email templating. templates located in `backend/templates` and embedded into binary by statik

 For getting access to files you can use package `templates` from `backend/app/templates`